tillsteinbach/WeConnect-cli/README.md

 If you want to query data from weconnect you can use this command line interface to query the service.
 This commandline interface behaves like a user using the WeConnect ID App and the WeConnect secion on myvolkswagen.de.
 Use this if you want to work with the data from WeConnect.

 ## Requirements
-You need to install python 3 on your system: [How to install python](https://realpython.com/installing-python/)
+You need to install python 3 on your system: [How to install python](https://realpython.com/installing-python/).
+The minimum required python version is 3.8

 ### Login & Consent
 WeConnect-cli is based on the new WeConnect ID API that was introduced with the new series of ID cars.
 If you use another car or hybrid you probably need to agree to the terms and conditions of the WeConnect ID interface.
 Easiest to do so is by installing the WeConnect ID app on your smartphone and login there.
 If necessary you will be asked to agree to the terms and conditions.